Perfect Whipped Ricotta

 - Whipped Basil Ricotta: Throw in a handful of chopped basil leaves (or some other herbs).

-- Whipped Red Pepper Ricotta: Add 1 roasted, peeled and seeded red bell pepper.
-You may choose not to add any olive oil add all, since the roasted pepper will add so much moisture, but if you do want to add some olive oil, start with 1 tablespoon and go from there, or it might get very loose – but in that case you will have a lovely red pepper ricotta sauce, perfect for drizzling over a plate of sliced ripe tomatoes and onions, or using as a dip.
+- Whipped Red Pepper Ricotta: Add 1 roasted, peeled, and seeded red bell pepper.
+You may choose not to add any olive oil at all, since the roasted pepper will add a lot of moisture.
+If you do want to add some olive oil, start with 1 tablespoon and go from there, or it might get very loose – but in that case, you will have a lovely red pepper ricotta sauce, perfect for drizzling over a plate of sliced ripe tomatoes and onions or roasted or grilled veggies, or using as a dip.

 Pin this now to find it later